- If I apply, am I automatically accepted as a vendor?

 2. Can I join the gallery and be a vendor?

 – Yes!
 If you’re accepted as a vendor, you’re welcome to participate in the gallery as long as you sign up and are accepted within the gallery deadlines.
+The application to be a gallery artist is separate from the vending application.
+You must contact The Artist Lodge to request the gallery application.
 Watch our Instagram and Facebook page for upcoming gallery announcements and open artist calls.

 3. If I sign up for the gallery, am I automatically accepted as a vendor?